Table of Contents

 Escape special characters

-So, at this point you've probably noticed that . characters are important, very important.
+So, at this point, you've probably noticed that . characters are essential.
 Therefore, if you wish to calculate the hash of a JSON string, you must escape all \ and . characters before calculating the hash.
 This can be achieved using an algorithm (Python) similar to the following:

 from hashlib import md5